menu

 Demographics

-The education level of Palmyra citizens is a little higher than the average for US cities and towns: 23.64% of adults in Palmyra have at least a bachelor's degree.
+The citizens of Palmyra are slightly better educated than the national average of 21.84% for all cities and towns, with 23.64% of adults in Palmyra having a bachelor's degree or advanced degree.

 The per capita income in Palmyra in 2022 was $37,235, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $148,940 for a family of four.
 However, Palmyra contains both very wealthy and poor people as well.